-The meeting will take place, in person, at the Palais des Nations, Room XXII
+The meeting took place, in person, at the Palais des Nations.

 Population ageing and growing longevity have been continuously increasing the demand for long term care and for skilled care professionals in the European region.
 To prepare for this surge in demand, long-term care services need to be continually expanded and adjusted, to be able to maintain high quality while securing access for all.
 Apart from ensuring access to appropriate care, it is equally important to uphold the dignity and highest possible level of autonomy and self-determination of older persons across long-term care settings.